charity-base/charity-base-docs/source/index.html.md

 The CharityBase API has one endpoint which returns a list of registered charities.
 By specifying query string parameters in the URL you can:

-* Choose which properties are returned for each charity
+* Choose which properties are returned for each charity.
-* Filter, sort and page through the results
+* Filter, sort and page through the results.

 Usage of the URL parameters is explained in the following documentation.